DineshAvula/practice-repo/README.md

 The code looks like 'git clone <url> <where-to-clone>'.
 Here, if the code looks like 'git clone <url> .' , it means thatit has to be cloned to the current directory.

+#git remote
+Say, we want information about the remote repository.
+For this, we use 'git remote' command.
+ 'git remote -v' -- it gives us the origin (or) source location of the remote repository

+ #git branch
+ 'git branch -a' -- it gives us all the branches present in our repository, not just locally, but remtely as well.